-Welcome to Chattanooga Neurosurgery & Spine.
-The CNS clinic is pleased to assist your primary medical doctor with treatment of your neurosurgical condition.
+Welcome to UT Erlanger Neurosurgery Group.
+The ENG clinic is pleased to assist your primary medical doctor with treatment of your neurosurgical condition.
 We hope to provide your medical care in a safe, confidential environment, and strive for a positive outcome.
 To that end, we ask for your help and cooperation in your diagnosis and treatment.

 We will make every effort to schedule and see you as soon as possible.
 On the day of your appointment, we ask that you arrive 15 minutes early to fill out any additional required paperwork and in case there are any problems with certification of your health insurance.
 If you are unable to keep your appointment, we ask that you call and notify us as soon as possible so that we may assign that time slot to another patient who needs to be seen in the clinic.

 For your first visit, please do the following:

 - Arrive 15 minutes early for your appointment